The Kinematic Properties of T\.ZO Candidate HV 11417 with Gaia DR3: Discussion

 HV 11417 and the T\.ZO candidate HV 2112 share many kinematic similarities.
 They both have local transverse velocities greater than 50 km/s, both have velocities faster than 50\% of local stars, and both lie near the 1-$\sigma$ density contour in the 2D proper motion distribution.
 HV 2112 also has similar values of $\epsilon$ (0.24), $\epsilon$ significance (44), and RUWE (1.14) as HV 11417.
 Both are also variable stars \citep{Soszynski.I.2011.OGLELPVsinSMC}, though HV 2112 demonstrates a much higher optical amplitude ($\Delta$M$_\mathrm{V}\sim$ 4.0) than HV 11417 ($\Delta$M$_\mathrm{V}\sim$ 2.4).

-However, \citet{Farmer.R.2023.TZOModernModels} recently created new models of T\.ZOs with \texttt{MESA}, finding several differences compared to the older models of \citet{Cannon.R.1992.TZOStrucEvo,Cannon.R.1993.TZOStructure} -- though note that the structure of these new models was only computed down to the point (colloquially known as the `knee') where the envelope becomes fully convective.
+However, \citet{Farmer.R.2023.TZOModernModels} recently created new models of T\.ZOs with \texttt{MESA}, finding several differences compared to the older models of \citet{Cannon.R.1992.TZOStrucEvo,Cannon.R.1993.TZOStructure}.
 The luminosity, metallicity, and variability period ($\sim$ 1090 day fundamental mode) of HV 11417 cannot be consistently matched by any of the \citet{Farmer.R.2023.TZOModernModels} models, thus \citet{Farmer.R.2023.TZOModernModels} rule HV 11417 out as a T\.ZO candidate.
+We do note that the structure of the \citet{Farmer.R.2023.TZOModernModels} models is only computed down to the point where the envelope becomes fully convective (colloquially known as the `knee'), and instead inject energy at the base of the convective envelope in lieu of modeling the radiative zone and neutron star atmosphere.
+This may have consequences for the predicted nucleosynthetic yields of \citet{Farmer.R.2023.TZOModernModels} if material from below the `knee' can be mixed into the convective envelope.
+As well, invoking a low NS mass of $\lesssim 1.2$M$_{\odot}$ allows the models to reach the luminosity of HV 11417 (see Appendix 3 and Figure A1c of \citealt{Farmer.R.2023.TZOModernModels}).

 If HV 11417 is not a T\.ZO, its luminosity, pulsation properties, and element abundance anomalies are best explained by a massive or super-AGB star identity \citep{Doherty.C.2017.SAGBStarsECSNE}, similar to that of HV 2112 and other similar stars explored in \citet{O'Grady.A.2020.superAGBidentification,OGrady.A.2023.sAGBTZOAnalysis}.
 The runaway velocity of HV 11417 is not at odds with such a classification, as even a $\sim$ 5M$_\odot$ AGB star would have a B-type main sequence progenitor, and as discussed above, nearly half of B-type main sequence stars in the SMC are runaways \citep{Phillips.G.2024.RIOTS4.4}.